ajohnsonbuck/StrandMath/README.md

       dG0 = -5.4 kcal/mol

 ## Further Description
-The basic class of symbOligo is the Strand.
+The basic class of StrandMath is the Strand.

 Strand objects can contain a single oligonucleotide sequence or an array of sequences, allowing for high-throughput operations.